mikevansighem/homeassistant/README.md

 4. Switched off early using helper to preserve energy.
 5. Speed limited to low.
 6. If sun is above the horizon.
 This to give the plants a rest during the night.
+7. Turned off if doors are left open to prevent unnecessary heating.

 ## :bell: Alarm